shrineofus/damnesia-community/README.md

 PES is distributed under a multi-tiered licensing model.
 Choose the edition that fits your production scale.

 * 🌐 **Pes.Community** is distributed under the terms of the open-source **MIT License**.
 * ⚡ **Pes.Runtime (Commercial Commercial)**: Includes the 4x4 Tectonic Matrix Engine and Memory Ecology Pipeline.
-Delivered as an obfuscated binary (DLL/NuGet) [source: 1].
+Delivered as an obfuscated binary (DLL/NuGet).
 * 👑 **Pes.Enterprise (Studio Studio)**: Fully unmanaged 128-byte cache line alignment, zero-allocations, and Euclidean input protection.
-Delivered via full Source Code access [source: 1].
+Delivered via full Source Code access.

 ---